sankooc/vscode-consul/README.md

 - **Key/Value Store Management**: Perform CRUD operations on Consul's KV store with ease.
 - **Catalog Browsing**: Explore and view details of services and nodes registered in Consul's catalog.
 - **Configuration Interface**: Provides a configuration page for Consul instances that are not yet connected, allowing you to set connection options with save, cancel, and test connection functionalities.
+- **Enhanced Security**: Added confirmation dialogs for critical operations like deleting instances, ACL tokens, and roles.
+- **Snapshot Management**: Create and restore Consul snapshots with improved UI navigation.
+- **Internationalization**: Full support for multiple languages through VS Code's built-in localization system.
+- **ACL Management**: Comprehensive management of Consul ACL tokens and roles with safety confirmations.

 ## Usage

-- **Manage Consul Instances**: Use the activity bar to add or remove Consul instances.
+- **Manage Consul Instances**:
+  - Use the activity bar to add or remove Consul instances
+  - Confirmation dialog ensures safety when deleting instances
-- **Explore Catalog**: Navigate through the Consul catalog to view services and nodes.
+- **Explore Catalog**: Navigate through the Consul catalog to view services and nodes
-- **Edit KV Pairs**: Select a KV leaf node to open an editor for modifying key-value pairs.
+- **Edit KV Pairs**: Select a KV leaf node to open an editor for modifying key-value pairs
-- **Configure Instances**: Click the configuration button on disconnected instances to open the settings page.
+- **Configure Instances**: Click the configuration button on disconnected instances to open the settings page
+- **Manage Snapshots**:
+  - Create snapshots of your Consul configuration
+  - Restore configurations from existing snapshots
+- **ACL Management**:
+  - Create and manage ACL tokens and roles
+  - Safe deletion with confirmation dialogs
+  - Fine-grained access control

 ## Requirements